Xmonero/oxen-mq/README.md

 ## Threads

-LokiMQ operates a pool of worker threads to handle jobs.
+QueneroMQ operates a pool of worker threads to handle jobs.
 The simplest use just allocates new jobs to a free worker thread, and we have a "general threads" value to configure how many such threads are available.